- Trek to see Jane Goodall's chimpanzees in Gombe

 Choose your itinerary

 - Located just south of the Equator, Tanzania is known for its vast wilderness areas.
 Almost 40% of the country is in protected conservation zones supporting diverse ecosystems and habitats.
 Be sure to spend time with the friendly Tanzanian people and learn about their unique cultures and traditions.

-Our team are always on the lookout for the best experiences Tanzania has to offer, here are a few our favourites:
+Our team are always on the lookout for the best experiences Tanzania has to offer, and here are a few of our favourites:

 - Serengeti National Park